Azure-Samples/azure-spring-boot-samples/cache/spring3-sample/spring-cloud-azure-redis-sample-passwordless/README.md

 ### Enable Microsoft Entra ID authentication on your cache

-Refer [Enable Microsoft Entra ID authentication on your cache](https://learn.microsoft.com/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication#enable-microsoft-entra-id-authentication-on-your-cache) and copy the value of username.
+Refer to [Enable Microsoft Entra ID authentication on your cache](https://learn.microsoft.com/azure/azure-cache-for-redis/cache-azure-active-directory-for-authentication) for more information.

 ### Export Output to Your Local Environment
 Running the command below to export environment values: